KrishithaDara/PCA-Based-Digit-Classification-Big-Data-Analysis-/README.md

 ## Visualizations

 The project includes:
-- 📊 PCA scatter plot of first two components colored by digit
+-  PCA scatter plot of first two components colored by digit
-- 📈 Accuracy vs. number of components curve
+-  Accuracy vs. number of components curve
-- 🎯 Classification performance metrics